Pub group Spirit year profit up, Punch struggles

 "Ian Dyson will be leaving Spirit feeling very much like his job is done.
 The demerger is completed and Spirit has reported an impressive set of debut prelims," said Espirito Santo analyst Alistair Mcdonald.

-On a conference call with reporters, Dyson declined to comment on speculation linking him with vacant CEO jobs at Thomas Cook (TCG.L) and Betfair BETF.L.
-He is already a non-executive at the latter company.
+On a conference call with reporters, Dyson declined to comment on speculation linking him with vacant CEO jobs at Thomas Cook (TCG.L) and Betfair BETF.L, two companies at which he is already a non-executive director.

 "I am entirely focussed on doing a good job at Spirit and handing over to Mike in December," he said.